ismailjosim/ismailjosim/README.md

 🌱 Learning about Computer Vision and Machine Learning stuff <br/>
 🌟 Main languages: JavaScript <br/>
 🚩 Interested in Full Stack web development <br/>
+💼 I’m currently open for an Intern or a new job opportunity